nualagr/readnreviewed/README.md

 - [Code Institue](https://codeinstitute.net/) and the very helpful tutors.
 - Thank you to my project mentor [Reuben Ferrante](https://uk.linkedin.com/in/reuben-ferrante).
 - The [Code Institue](https://codeinstitute.net/) community on [Slack](code-institute-room.slack.com) for their support.
-- A special thank you to my partner Kevin for his patience and support throughout this project.
+- A very special thank you to my partner Kevin for his patience and support throughout this project.
 - I received inspiration for this project from:
     - The [Code Institue](https://codeinstitute.net/) 'Task Manager' project.
     - The [Code Institue](https://codeinstitute.net/) 'Putting it all together' project.